devaughnpenn/UCCTF/docs/Installation.md

 # Installation

-Instructions for setting up the Ubuntu backend server for the application.
+Instructions for setting up the Backend and Frontend servers for the application.

+What you will need:
+- a 64-bit Ubuntu 16.04 **Server** ISO image
+- a 64-bit Ubuntu 16.04 **Desktop** ISO image

+You can get these Ubuntu images [here.](http://releases.ubuntu.com/16.04/)

 ---

+## Configure Backend

-### 1. Set up environment for Ubuntu 16.04.
+### 1. Set up environment for Ubuntu 16.04 Server.
 Install packages:
 ```bash
 $ sudo apt-get install apache2 libapache2-mod-php7.0